+We want the public to realize that everyone has actions they can take for FASD and the prevention of alcohol use during pregnancy.
 It is in all of our interests that this issue is taken seriously - a society that cares for pregnant women and people with FASD is a society that will be fairer for everyone.
-Our themes are grounded in research and evidence with the goal of reducing the stigma around FASD.